 Since its inception, Alaska INBRE has funded a variety of shared resources, which are readily available to biomedical researchers at all three UA campuses.
 These resources include core facilities, equipment, and bioinformatics-related programs.
-The following is a list of resources provided by Alaska INBRE that is available to UA researchers.
+The following is a list of resources provided by Alaska INBRE and collaborators that is available to researchers throughout the UA system.

 The DNA Core Facility is located in the West Ridge Research Building (WRRB) on the UAF campus.
 The staffed facility provides nucleic acid sample analysis, mechanical maintenance, and support for instruments for both UAF and users outside of the university.